We would appreciate your feedback to help with continued improvement of this resource.

-The test is done by first injecting contrast medium (or “dye” as it is sometimes called) which outlines the soft tissue structures in the joint (e.g. ligaments and cartilage) and makes them clearer to see on the images or pictures that will be taken of the joint.
+The test is done by first injecting contrast medium (sometimes referred to as a contrast agent or “dye”) which outlines the soft tissue structures in the joint (e.g. ligaments and cartilage) and makes them clearer to see on the images or pictures that will be taken of the joint.
 This is usually done using fluoroscopy.
 Fluoroscopy uses X-rays to transmit moving images onto a screen to guide the placement of the needle containing the contrast medium.
 This may also be done using computed tomography (CT) or ultrasound for guidance.

 The exact technique will vary from doctor to doctor and also depend on the joint being injected.

-This is then followed by a magnetic resonance imaging (MRI) or (CT) scan.
-While an MRI or CT scan without the use of contrast medium can provide information on the soft tissue structures, using contrast medium with MRI or CT (an Arthrogram) may provide more information about what is wrong with the joint.
+This is then followed by a magnetic resonance imaging (MRI) or CT scan.
+While an MRI or CT scan without the use of contrast medium can provide information on the soft tissue structures, using contrast medium with MRI or CT may provide more information about what is wrong with the joint.

 Generally no specific preparation is required.